Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Atrial Fibrillation.md

 	- Atrial fibrillation wit a ventricular rate <100 beats/min
 		- AF <100 beats/min in an untreated patient suggests underlying AV nodal dysfunction ⇒ do not require immediate rate or rhythm control unless haemodynamically compromised (e.g. hypotension, chest pain or LV failure)
 			- Start these patients on anticoagulation if no contraindications
+## Acute Management of Slow Ventricular Response
+- Does not require treatment unless the patient is hypotensive or has symptoms of vital organ hypoperfusion (e.g. syncope, confusion angina or LVF)
+- Definitive treatment includes discontinuation of any drug that depresses cardiac conduction and consideration for temporary or permanent pacemaker placement